 Halloween snacks can be as simple as these spooky hard boiled eggs.
 These healthy ghosts are great for breakfast, tucked into a lunch box or a fun snack.
 Simply use a marker to draw faces on the outside of hard boiled eggs.
 Note: Check out my tips for the Perfect Hard Boiled Eggs (stovetop and Instant Pot methods).

 These 3-ingredient Halloween chocolate popcorn balls are a fun and easy Halloween treat that everyone loves.
 What’s not to love about chocolate covered popcorn after all?
 It’s so good!

 Learn how to make them here > Chocolate Halloween Popcorn Balls.

 Halloween Themed Lunch Box

-Some of these Halloween snacks would also work well packed into a lunch box.
-Add some Halloween fun by tucking in one of these items or a few to make a full blown Halloween themed lunch box.
-The Halloween snacks that would work best in a lunch box are: Spider Energy Balls, Jack O’ Lantern Mandarins, Strawberry Ghosts, Mummy Toast and Ghost Hard Boiled Eggs.
-For more lunch box packing tips, check out this post called “Easy Lunch Box Ideas + Packing Formula”.
+Some of these Halloween snacks would also work well packed into a school lunch box.
+Add some Halloween fun by tucking in one of these items or a few to make a full blown Halloween themed lunch box (see photo above for an example).
+For more school lunch inspiration, check out these Lunch Box Ideas For Kids.